jtsw1990/ml-travel-insurance/README.md

 <img src="./assets/freq_duration_banded_one_way.png">

-- destination has high cardinality
+- destination has high cardinality ~top 20 countries capture ~90% of all data points and claims

 ## Feature engineering
 - one hot encoding for categorical